arnaudin/arnaudin.github.io/_projects/brightidea-programs.md

       The types of innovation programs recommended in IPM are timebound by design, with start & end dates as opposed to being always-on.
 This keeps them focused, manageable, and impactful with clear milestones defined upfront.
 We had previously watched new, small customers fail under always-on suggestion boxes so our methodology intentionally avoided these pitfalls.
 However, this was a common point of friction in sales.

       We ended up developing a new concept called "My Ideas" that allows employees to capture & manage ideas in a personal repository, and later submit them to programs when the opportunity arises (e.g. a biannual hackathon).
-This solves the problem of "anytime anywhere" ideas, while avoiding unecessary burden on program managers.
+This solves the problem of "anytime anywhere" ideas while avoiding unnecessary burdens on program managers.
 With objections now neutralized, sales efficiency & success improved drastically, and we filled a longtime product gap.

   - section_layout: 2col
     images: